tsdamas/weather-forecast-app/README.md

 ## Requirements
 This module requires no modules outside of the branch.

-To use the Open Wheather API, you will need to get a key to access the information.
+To use the Open Weather API, you will need to get a key to access the information.

 ## License